 Again, you should get most of what you need from a healthy, balanced diet.
 Red peppers are a great source of vitamin C, almonds are rich in vitamin E, sweet potatoes contain a large amount of beta-carotene, while zinc can be found in beef and chickpeas.

 But you can top up with a good multivitamin, too.
 Biogen Multivitamin Plus (R249,95 at Dis-Chem) contains 77mg vitamin C, 20mg vitamin E, 10mg beta-carotene and 12mg zinc.

 In SA, it’s estimated that 25% of women will develop a heart condition before the age of 60, according to the Heart and Stroke Foundation.
 The good news is you can significantly reduce your risk by sustaining your levels of Coenzyme Q10 (CoQ10).

 This nutrient is used by the cells to produce the energy needed for their growth and maintenance, and especially those of the heart which functions continuously and so needs more energetic support than any organ in the body.
 Recent studies have also found that CoQ10 helps reduce cholesterol, lower blood pressure, and balance blood sugar.

 CoQ10 is synthesized by the body, but declines with age and is also lower in people with chronic diseases.
 You can boost your levels by eating certain foods like beef, chicken, eggs, sardines, pistachio nuts, sesame seeds, oranges and cauliflower.
-And also with a dietary supplement – we like Viridian Co-Q10 with MCT 30mg; R257 for 60 capsules, Wellness Warehouse
+And also with a dietary supplement – we like Wellvita Co-Q10, R115 for 30 capsules.

 Can I take too many supplements?